mohit974/JavaScript-Projects/Fighting Game/README.md

 ## Features
 - To enhance the gaming experience, this game also incorporates sound effects.
 It includes different sounds for actions such as attacking, healing, and victory.
-- Button to simulate the whole game also available.
+- Option to simulate the whole game also available.